 The sleeper is foldable, and you can even get a travel bag to make it more convenient.
-The cover of the sleeper is made out of 100 percent cotton, so it’s gentle on your baby’s sensitive skin.
+The cover is made of 100% cotton, so it’s gentle on your baby’s sensitive skin.

 Tummy time is crucial for small babes.
-The rounded sides on the sleeper work well to prop your baby up when on their belly.
-You can also use the co-sleeper as a baby lounger during the day, or maybe even bring it to the beach as a safe, sand-free place to set your little one down.
+The rounded sides on this co-sleeper work well to prop your baby up when on their belly.
+You can also use the co-sleeper as a baby lounger during the day, or bring it to the beach as a safe, sand-free place to set your little one down.

 - Creates a safe and familiar sleep environment.